bscotch/favro-sdk/README.md

 > 💡 Create boards manually via the app to get all the features you expect from Favro.

 When creating a board via the Favro API, there appears to be no way to have the resulting board work the same way as one created via the app.
-In particular, when creating a kanban board the columns are not linked to a "Status" type Custom Field and there does not seem to be a way to create such a connection after the fact.
+In particular, when creating a Kanban board the columns are not linked to a "Status" type Custom Field and there does not seem to be a way to create such a connection after the fact.

 There is also no way to create views using the Favro API.